 - 1. This Policy applies to all members of the University Community. - 2.
 Any member of the University Community may access support upon making a Disclosure of Sexualized Violence, regardless of whether or not the person wishes to make a Report of Sexualized Violence, or whether the University has jurisdiction to adjudicate.
-Support is provided to Victims/Survivors of Sexualized Violence regardless of when the events occurred or whether the perpetrators of the Violence are members of the University Community.

-- 3. For the purposes of University investigations and discipline, this policy applies only to Sexualized Violence by a member of the University Community against another member of the University Community that is Reported to the Sexualized Violence Prevention and Response Manager and that is alleged to have occurred: - on any property that is controlled by the University and used for University purposes including student residences owned by the University but excluding activities that are in the exclusive control of organizations other than the University; - b. at an event or during an activity sponsored or under the auspices of the University; or - c. online, using the University's Information and Communications Technology; or - d. when the Respondent was in a position of power or influence over the survivor's academic or employment status; or - e. the alleged conduct has a real and substantial connection to the University. - 4.
+Support is provided to Victims/Survivors of Sexualized Violence regardless of when the events occurred or whether the perpetrators of the Violence are members of the University Community. - 3.
+For the purposes of University investigations and discipline, this policy applies only to Sexualized Violence by a member of the University Community that is Reported to the Sexualized Violence Prevention and Response Manager and that is alleged to have occurred: - a. on any property that is controlled by the University and used for University purposes including student residences owned by the University but excluding activities that are in the exclusive control of organizations other than the University; - b. at an event or during an activity sponsored or under the auspices of the University; or - c. online, using the University's Information and Communications Technology; or - d. when the Respondent was in a position of power or influence over the survivor's academic or employment status; or - e. the alleged conduct has a real and substantial connection to the University. - 4.
 This policy is not intended to supersede or interfere with any collective agreement or applicable laws including the Canadian Criminal Code or the BC Human Rights Code.
 Sexualized Violence captured by this policy may also be captured by another University policy.
 If that is the case and the Victim/Survivor wishes to Report the Sexualized Violence, then the Victim/Survivor may elect to proceed under one policy or the other.
 The Victim/Survivor's choice, once made, is irrevocable with one exception: if the Responsible Officer determines that the behavior does not fall within the scope of another policy, then the Victim/Survivor may choose to proceed under this Policy. - 5.
 Individuals have the right to pursue legal avenues whether or not they choose to proceed under this policy.
-Subject to section IV(6) below, individuals may also choose to forego criminal and University investigative avenues, opting to choose confidential Disclosure to the Sexualized Violence Prevention and Response Manager for access to ongoing support. - 6.
-The University will not tolerate any retaliation, direct or indirect, against anyone making, or involved in a Disclosure, a Report, or an Investigation.
-A finding of retaliation may result in separate disciplinary action.
+Subject to section IV(6) below, individuals may also choose to forego criminal and University investigative avenues, opting to choose confidential Disclosure to the Sexualized Violence Prevention and Response Manager for access to ongoing support.